-DAR (in the prescribed format to be circulated later) will be emailed by each designated Secretary by close of each working day.
+DAR (in the prescribed format included at the end of this document/Annexure) will be emailed by each designated Secretary by close of each working day.

-SYND/RG# - Pre-Review Report (Pre-RR)
+• SYND/RG# - Pre-Review Report (Pre-RR)

 Each SYND/RG Leader himself/herself will email the required Pre-RR which will be shared with the panelist(s) for their expert review.